-In spite of this, one must remember that local law enforcement departments may set higher standards than the statewide minimum standards.
+Please note that local law enforcement departments may set higher standards than the statewide minimum standards.

-Can I take the PELLET B Test Multiple Times?
+Can I Take the PELLET B Test Multiple Times?

-This means that our prep course has study guides, video guides, practice questions, and full practice tests that contain all of the subjects, questions, and question formats that will appear in the actual PELLET B test.
+We have carefully created a full curriculum-based course for an optimal structured learning experience that covers everything in the PELLET B test so that test-takers can prepare and succeed.
+Our prep course has study guides, video guides, practice questions, and full practice tests that contain all of the subjects, questions, and question formats that will appear in the actual PELLET B test.